5HT2/taro-bot/README.md

 ```

 You can also create a `config/plugins.json`, to select which plugins will be loaded.
-This is optional, and a default (curated) will load if you do not set it.
+This is optional, and a default (curated) will load if you do not set it, or if you add `"default"` to the list.

 ```json
 {